Spring 2

 English | Reading | Writing |

-In reading, we will be studying the text ‘Goodnight Mr Tom’.
-The children will be able to use their knowledge they acquired in the previous half term’s history topic on WW2.
-While reading this text, the children will secure their ability to answer longer form inference questions, make predictions and recognise connections across chapters. | Over this half term, we will learn how to write a warning story using The Air Raid as a model.
+We will be finishing ‘Goodnight Mr Tom’ then moving on to read ‘Holes’ this half-term.
+This text has a dual-narrative, which we will be using to discuss authors’ choices and make predictions using information from the text.
+We will be continuing to develop making inferences based on characters thoughts and feelings and use evidence to support these. | Over this half term, we will learn how to write a warning story using The Air Raid as a model.
 We will discuss various strategies for moving the action on in a narrative, including jumping straight in, using speech to move the plot on and creating dangerous settings.
 Our grammar focus will be speech punctuation.
 Later in the half term, we will research and write a non-fiction text on volcanoes.
 We will use knowledge from our geography unit to support our understanding. |

 Maths | In this half term, the children will continue to consolidate their knowledge of decimals by looking at place value within decimal numbers and using decimals within the four operations.
 They will move on to look at equivalence between fractions, decimals and percentages and will learn how to calculate percentages of amounts.
 At the end of the half term, the children will work on furthering their understanding of area and perimeter by learning to how to calculate the area of triangles and perimeters and will begin to calculate the volume of cubes and cuboids. |